 - Effectiveness: If your posture corrector does not, in fact, correct your posture, then it is a waste of time, money, and effort.
 Make sure to check a product’s reputation and its reviews before making your purchase.
 It’s also a good indicator if a product has been medically reviewed.

-- Cost: While a posture corrector is generally going to be several orders of magnitude cheaper than back surgery or long-term prescription pain medication as a solution for back paint it is still a good idea to compare prices to make sure you are not spending more than is needed.
+- Cost: While a posture corrector is generally going to be several orders of magnitude cheaper than surgery or long-term prescription pain medication as a solution for back pain, it is still a good idea to compare prices to make sure you are not spending more than is needed.

-- Discretion: If you plan to wear your posture corrector at work or in public, you will want to get something that is lightweight, breathable, and discrete.
-A large, bulky brace will not easily be hidden beneath clothes.
+- Discreet: If you plan to wear your posture corrector at work or in public, you will want to get something that is lightweight, breathable, and discreet.
+A large, bulky unit will not easily be hidden beneath clothes.

 - Adjustability: In general, be leery of any type of product that claims to be “one size fits all.”
 Make sure that you get a posture corrector that is completely adjustable.
-An improperly fitted posture corrector may be worse than no posture corrector at all.
+An improperly fitted posture corrector may be worse than not wearing one at all.

-- Material Quality: While it is important to make sure you get a good deal, it is also important to make sure you are not compromising quality when shopping for a bargain.
-Poorly made posture correctors will fray and cause irritation after only a few uses.
+- Material Quality: While it is essential to make sure you get a good deal, it is also imperative to make sure you are not compromising quality when shopping for a bargain.
+Poorly made products will fray and can cause irritation after only a few uses.
 To get a good idea of a product’s quality, look at the company’s return policy.
-A money-back guarantee is usually a good indicator because the company bets their profits on user happiness.
+Companies that advertise their money-back guarantees are usually a good indication because they bet their profits on the user’s happiness.

 The Best Posture Corrector

 Based on the above criteria, the best posture corrector is the FY Posture Adjustable Back Straightener.
 As the name implies, it is fully adjustable and made to fit men, women, and even children.
 This posture corrector is lightweight and can easily be concealed beneath clothing.
-The brace itself is also not much more expensive than a short term supply of over-the-counter pain medication, but it actually solves the problem of back pain instead of just treating symptoms.
+The product itself is also not much more expensive than a short-term supply of over-the-counter pain medication, but it actually solves the root cause instead of just treating symptoms.

-Most importantly, however, the FY Posture Adjustable Back Straightener actually works!
-It is made of high quality materials so you can continue using it until your muscle memory holds your back upright.
-The company is so confident in its product that they have a for 100% no-questions-asked money-back guarantee that lasts for 30 days — more than enough time you to decide whether the brace is working for you.
+Most importantly, the FY Posture Adjustable Back Straightener actually works!
+It is made of high-quality materials so you can continue using it until your muscle memory holds your back muscles upright.
+The company is so confident in its product that they have a 100% no-questions-asked money-back guarantee that lasts for 30 days — more than enough time for you to decide whether the product is working for you.

 Other Ways to Improve Posture